-We use Google AdWords for marketing purposes on the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offering as defined in Art.
+We use Google AdWords on the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer in the sense of Art.
 6 Para.
-1 lit. f. of the German Data Protection Act).
+1 lit. f.
 DSGVO) the services of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA, (“Google”).

-We use the Google “AdWords” online marketing method to place ads on the Google advertising network (e.g., in search results, videos, websites, etc.) so that they are displayed to users who have an alleged interest in the ads.
-This allows us to display ads for and within our online offerings in a more targeted manner in order to present users only with ads that potentially match their interests.
-If, for example, a user is shown ads for products in which he or she is interested in other online offers, this is referred to as “remarketing”.
-For these purposes, when our and other websites on which the Google Advertising Network is active are called up, a Google code is executed directly by Google and so-called (re)marketing tags (invisible graphics or code, also referred to as “web beacons”) are integrated into the website.
-With their help, an individual cookie, i.e. a small file, is stored on the user’s device (comparable technologies can also be used instead of cookies).
-This file records which websites the user visits, what content he is interested in and what offers the user has clicked on, as well as technical information on the browser and operating system, referring websites, visiting times and other information on the use of the online service.
+We use the online marketing process Google “AdWords” to place ads in the Google advertising network (e.g., in search results, in videos, on web pages, etc.) so that they are displayed to users who have a presumed interest in the ads.
+This allows us to better target ads for and within our online services in order to show users only ads that potentially match their interests.
+For example, if a user is shown ads for products that he or she has been interested in on other websites, this is called “remarketing”.
+For these purposes, when you visit our website and other websites on which the Google advertising network is active, Google will execute code directly by Google and incorporate so-called (re)marketing tags (invisible graphics or code, also known as “web beacons”) into the website.
+With their help, an individual cookie, i.e. a small file, is stored on the user’s device (instead of cookies, comparable technologies can also be used).
+This file records which websites the user has visited, what content he is interested in and which offers the user has clicked on, as well as technical information on the browser and operating system, referring websites, visiting times and other information on the use of the online offer.

 We use conversion tracking to gain access to conversion statistics.

 We also receive an individual “conversion cookie”.
 The information obtained with the help of the cookie is used by Google to compile conversion statistics for us.
-However, we only know the anonymous total number of users who clicked on our ad and were directed to a page with a conversion tracking tag.
-However, we do not receive any personally identifiable information.
+However, we only learn the total number of anonymous users who clicked on our ad and were redirected to a page with a conversion tracking tag.
+We do not receive any information that personally identifies users.

-User information is processed pseudonymously within the Google Advertising Network.
-This means, for example, that Google does not store and process the user’s name or e-mail address, but processes the relevant data cookie-related within pseudonymous user profiles.
-This means that, from Google’s point of view, the ads are not administered and displayed for a specifically identified person, but for the cookie holder, regardless of who this cookie holder is.
+User information is processed pseudonymously within the Google advertising network.
+This means, for example, that Google does not store and process the name or e-mail address of the user, but processes the relevant data on a cookie-related basis within pseudonymous user profiles.
+I.e. from Google’s point of view, the ads are not managed and displayed for a specifically identified person, but for the cookie holder, regardless of who that cookie holder is.
 This does not apply if a user has expressly permitted Google to process the data without this pseudonymisation.
-The information collected about users is transmitted to Google and stored on Google’s servers in the United States.
+The information collected about users is transmitted to Google and stored on Google’s servers in the USA.

 Jetpack (WordPress Stats)